KILTprotocol/docs/docs/develop/05_showcase.md

     width='180'
     alt='bte-stakeboard-logo'>
     Help securing the KILT Spiritnet!
-    On Stakeboard you can influence who is allowed to build blocks on Spiritnet by delegating KILT tokens to your collator of trust.
+    On Stakeboard you can influence who is allowed to build blocks on Spiritnet by delegating KILT tokens to your Collator of trust.
 </LogoText>

 ---